High-end, contemporary ship with new & responsible technology and an adventurous ethos

 There is no more magical nor humbling way to explore the immense landscapes of Antarctica than by sea kayak.
 Paddle alongside playful seals, float by as humpback whales dive and marvel at the ice sculptures towering about you.
 Some kayaking experience is required and places are limited so we recommend booking in advance.

-There are two to three daily landings which allows you to maximize your time on the shore.
+There are two to three daily landings which allows you to maximise your time on the shore.

 There will be presentations in the lecture room by experts in their field to educate you on the Antarctic region.

 Traverse the Antarctic scenery in snowshoes, which take you further and higher than boots alone can manage in powdery snow.
 Armed with your own showshoes and poles, the best vantage points will be exclusively yours and you'll be treated to superb views.
 No prior experience is required but advance booking is recommended.

 Ever fancied skiing or snowboarding on some of the world's most pristine and untouched slopes?
 Experienced skiers and boarders may enjoy day-long excursions traversing remote, snow-capped peaks, descending into sparkling bays.
 Those looking for a multi-day adventure can opt to attempt Shackleton's route across South Georgia, following in the footsteps of the great explorer.